 Pickup 500T

-Namely, Gibson’s Modern line bridge position pickup features ringed ceramic magnets for improved power and richer highs, as well as increased sustain and definition (and less bottom than the alnico magnet BurstBucker).
+Namely, Gibson’s Modern line bridge position pickup features ringed ceramic magnets for improved power, richer highs, and increased sustain and definition (and less bottom than the alnico magnet BurstBucker).
 So, they are usually used in conjunction with the 496R neck position pickup.

 Pickup 57 Classic

 In general, Gibson’s range of Historic Humbuckers includes the ’57 Classic.
-Vintage sounds with richer tones are produced with Alnico 2 magnet material and balanced coil windings.
+Alnico 2 magnet material and balanced coil windings produce vintage sounds with richer tones.

 Pickup 57 Classic Plus